sokolj1/minimal-mistakes/_posts/2018-11-12-Interpreting-Logistic-Regression.md

 published: false
 ---

 With deep learning taking the data science community by storm, people tend to look down at relatively simple machine learning algorithms.
-Although deep learning can tackle problems that require complex input-output mappings, these models lack adequate interpretability.
+Although deep learning can tackle problems that require complex input-output mappings, these deep learning models lack adequate interpretability.
 Enter logistic regression, which provides interpretable reasoning for the predictive outputs of this type of statistical model.
-The purpose of this post is to shed light on exactly how to interpret logistic regression outputs.
+The purpose of this post is to shed light on how to interpret the results of logistic regression.

 ## Background